 The meaning of specific symbols is described below.

-Indicates an expected reaction (e.g. of a work step or a function).

-Indicates an unexpected reaction (e.g. of a work step or a function).

-All work marked with this symbol requires specialist knowledge and technical understanding.
+Indicates an expected reaction (e.g., of a work step or a function). $\checkmark$ Indicates an unexpected reaction (e.g., of a work step or a function). Х All work marked with this symbol requires specialist knowledge and technical understanding.
 In the interest of the safety of your child, have these jobs performed in an authorized KTM workshop.
-There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required.
+Your motorcycle will be optimally cared for there by specially trained experts using the special tools required.
 Indicates a page reference (more information is provided on the specified page).
 Indicates information with more details or tips.

-Indicates the result of a testing step.

-1.2 Formats used
+Indicates the result of a testing step. 》 Indicates the end of an activity, including potential reworking.
+Indicates a voltage measurement.
+V Indicates a current measurement. Α 1.2 Formats used